Kaljurand/owl-verbalizer/README.md

 		<Literal datatypeIRI="&xsd;string">mans</Literal>
 	</AnnotationAssertion>

-For example, these axioms support the generation of the sentence ``John mans at most 3 men.'' from an axiom that uses the IRI "#man" via punning once as an object property name, and once as a class name.
+For example, these axioms support the generation of the sentence `John mans at most 3 men.` from an axiom that uses the IRI "#man" via punning once as an object property name, and once as a class name.